-- The burglar uses that 30 to 60 second entry delay to quickly search the home for an alarm panel.
+The burglar uses that 30-to-60-second entry delay to quickly search the home for an alarm panel.
 While not always easy, it’s typically very doable.
-The main alarm panel are normally installed in the basement or nearby closet, and chances are a seasoned burglar will know exactly where to look.
+Main alarm panels are normally installed in a handful of locations (think the basement or a nearby closet).
+Chances are, a seasoned burglar will know exactly where to look.
 If you think 30 to 60 seconds is too short to find your alarm panel, think again.
 Time yourself coming in the front door and running to your alarm panel.
 Chances are it’ll take 10 seconds or less, leaving the burglar at least 20 seconds to destroy the alarm panel.

-- In our hypothetical scenario, the burglar manages to destroy the alarm panel before the 30 to 60 second entry delay countdown runs out.
-Most security alarms don’t alert the police until after this entry delay countdown has run out and the alarm siren is going off.
-If the burglar successfully destroys or disables the alarm system before the countdown is up, then chances are your alarm system isn’t notifying anyone.
+In our hypothetical scenario, the burglar manages to destroy the alarm panel before the 30-to-60-second entry delay countdown runs out.
+Most security alarms don’t alert the police until after the entry delay countdown finishes and the alarm is going off.
+If the burglar successfully destroys or disables the alarm system in that window, chances are your alarm system isn’t notifying anyone.
 Even if your alarm panel is located in a locked metal box, all the burglar would have to do is tear it off the wall or cut the wires leading to the phone line.
-Even a wireless cellular GSM based security alarm still has wires connecting the alarm to the cell phone communicator.
+Even a wireless cellular GSM-based security alarm still has wires connecting the alarm to the cell phone communicator.

-Well remember the game of cat and mouse?
-Alarm.com has developed a clever method to detect this form of attack called “Crash and Smash Protection”.
-Rather than waiting for the entry delay countdown to finish, Alarm.com crash and smash protection sends out a signal immediately as soon as the entry door is opened saying “an entry door has just been opened, standby for a disarm confirmation.”
-If the system doesn’t follow up by sending a disarm confirmation signal within a few minutes, the Alarm.com will assume the panel has been compromised and will send a signal to the central station who will then follow the normal burglary alarm protocol and dispatch the police if necessary.
+Well, remember the game of cat and mouse?
+Alarm.com has developed a clever method to detect this form of attack called Crash and Smash Protection.
+Alarm.com Crash and Smash Protection skips the entry delay and immediately sends out a signal.
+When an entry door is opened, your system sends out a notification and a standby message for the disarm confirmation.
+If the system doesn’t follow up with the confirmation signal within a few minutes, Alarm.com will assume the panel has been compromised and will follow the normal burglary alarm protocol and dispatch the police if necessary.
 The video below illustrates how this works.

-Crash and Smash prevention doesn’t come standard to most alarm systems don’t have it.
-Therefore, many burglars faced with an Alarm.com system will assume they have successfully disabled your alarm, when in reality the police have been notified of the crash and smash alarm and are on their way.
+Crash and Smash Protection doesn’t come standard to most alarm systems don’t have it.
+Therefore, many burglars faced with an Alarm.com system will assume they have successfully disabled your alarm when in reality the police have been notified of the crash and smash alarm and are on their way.
 A good thing to do is to place this in a security safe so burglars won’t be able to access it quickly.
 And don’t forget when purchasing a safe to make sure it’s both fire and burglar resistant – providing you with extra security.

-Livewire is your provider of Alarm.com security alarms with crash and smash protection in Central Virginia.
-Call us toll free at 804.886.3025 to learn more.
+Livewire is your provider of Alarm.com security alarms with Crash and Smash Protection in Central Virginia.
+Call us toll-free at 804.886.3025 to learn more.